MicrosoftDocs/security/zero-trust/isv/secure-hybrid-access.md

 You will want to [choose either OIDC or SAML](/azure/active-directory/manage-apps/sso-options#choosing-a-single-sign-on-method/) to enable single sign-on for IT administrators to your solution.

 The best option is to use OIDC.
 Microsoft Graph uses [OIDC/OAuth](/azure/active-directory/develop/v2-protocols-oidc/).
-This means that if your solution leverages OIDC with Azure AD for IT Administrator single sign-on, then your customers will have a seamless end-to-end experience.
+This means that if your solution leverages OIDC with Azure AD for IT administrator single sign-on, then your customers will have a seamless end-to-end experience.
 They will use OIDC to sign in to your solution and that same JSON Web Token (JWT) that was issued by Azure AD can then be used to interact with Microsoft Graph.

-If your solution is instead using [SAML](/azure/active-directory/manage-apps/configure-saml-single-sign-on/) for IT Administrator single sign-on, the SAML token won't enable your solution to interact with Microsoft Graph.
-You can still leverage SAML for IT Administrator single sign-on but your solution will also need to support OIDC integration with Azure AD so it can get a JSON Web Token (JWT) from Azure AD to properly interact with Microsoft Graph.
+If your solution is instead using [SAML](/azure/active-directory/manage-apps/configure-saml-single-sign-on/) for IT administrator single sign-on, the SAML token won't enable your solution to interact with Microsoft Graph.
+You can still leverage SAML for IT administrator single sign-on but your solution will also need to support OIDC integration with Azure AD so it can get a JSON Web Token (JWT) from Azure AD to properly interact with Microsoft Graph.
 You can use one of the following approaches:

 Recommended SAML Approach: Create a new additional registration in the Azure AD app gallery, which is [an OIDC app](/azure/active-directory/saas-apps/openidoauth-tutorial/).
 This provides the most seamless experience for your customer.
 They will add both the SAML and OIDC apps to their tenant.
 If your application isn't in the Azure AD gallery today, you can start with a non-gallery [multi-tenant application](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant/).